 Retaliation is an adverse employment action taken as a result of an employee participating in a protected activity.
-The Department forbids retaliation against anyone for reporting sexual harassment, registering a complaint pursuant to this policy, assisting in making a sexual harassment complaint, or cooperating in a harassment investigation.
-Anyone experiencing or witnessing any conduct they believe to be retaliation should immediately contact OWE.
-A complaint relating to retaliation for the filing of a sexual harassment complaint may be filed directly with the Department's OWE, DFEH, or EEOC.
-Please see the Discrimination Prevention Policy for further information.
+The Department forbids retaliation against anyone for reporting sexual harassment, registering a complaint pursuant to this policy, assisting in making a sexual harassment complaint, or cooperating in an EEO investigation (known as EEO-protected activity).
+Anyone experiencing or witnessing any conduct they believe to be retaliation under this policy should immediately contact OWE.
+A complaint relating to retaliation for the filing of a sexual harassment complaint may be filed directly with OWE, DFEH, or EEOC.